Prepare for your career in four years, not five

 Do accounting majors have time for international experience?

 Absolutely!
-Through our GO (Global Opportunities) program, students fulfill the university's cross-cultural requirement, which can include study abroad.
-The Sigmund Weis School of Business operates our own London program, and our Office of Cross-Cultural Programs has information on dozens of other options.
-We also place students in international internships, which may include a stipend supported by the Stein Fellowships.
+Susquehanna’s GO (Global Opportunities) program requires a cross-cultural experience, which for most students means study abroad.
+The Sigmund Weis School of Business operates a London program, which includes an internship experience for all participants.
+Susquehanna’s Office of Global Programs staff has information on dozens of other options depending on your interests.
+We also place students in international internships beyond London, which may be funded by The Eric Stein Fund for International Experience.

 Can I practice in a state other than Pennsylvania?

 Yes!
 We routinely place students in firms across the country.
 The licensing rules differ somewhat from state to state, but our

 standard program fulfills the requirements nearly everywhere.
 You will work with your faculty advisor to choose the classes